quickdon/DeltaMol/docs/index.md

 2. Cache descriptors using ``python -m deltamol.main cache-descriptors``.
 The cache is stored as an HDF5 file.
 3. Train the baseline using ``python -m deltamol.main train-baseline``.
-4. Plug the cached descriptors into graph/transformer models (under active development).
+4. Train the hybrid SOAP-guided potential using the cached descriptors and the `train-potential` command.

 When datasets use different field names, specify a mapping between the canonical keys (``atoms``, ``coordinates``, ``energies``, ``forces``) and the raw